AuxWars33/Aux-Wars-Mobile-App/IMPLEMENTATION_GUIDE.md

 ## 🚀 Next Immediate Steps

-1. **Update Supabase Schema** - Add the missing columns and tables
 2. **Create Deck Builder** - This is the most critical missing piece
 3. **Create Lobby Screen** - Players need to see each other
 4. **Test Session Flow** - Create → Join → Build Decks → Start

-Once these are done, you'll have a fully functional MVP of the core game loop!

----

-## 💡 Tips for Success

-1. **Test with Real Devices** - Use Expo Go on physical phones for best testing
-2. **Use React DevTools** - Install for debugging: `npm install -g react-devtools`
-3. **Monitor Backend Logs** - Watch for errors in real-time
-4. **Start Simple** - Get basic flow working, then add polish
-5. **Use Supabase Realtime** - For live updates without Socket.IO initially

----

-## 📞 Need Help?

-If you get stuck:
-1. Check the console logs (both app and backend)
-2. Test Supabase queries in the Supabase dashboard
-3. Use `console.log` liberally for debugging
-4. Test API endpoints with Postman or curl

-Good luck building Aux Wars! 🎵🏆